Your Tenant Rights in Los Angeles

 Just Cause Eviction (AB 1482)

-California's Tenant Protection Act requires landlords to have a valid reason to evict tenants who have lived 12+ months.
+California's Tenant Protection Act (AB 1482) requires landlords to have a valid reason to evict tenants who have lived 12+ months in properties built over 15 years ago:

 At-Fault Just Causes